angeloassis13/google-calendar-api/README.md

 - Apache Maven
 - Your favorite Integrated Development Environment (IDE), such as Eclipse or IntelliJ IDEA **with lombok plugin installed**

+### Google credentials

+Since the API needs to call Google Calendar API, a google credential is needed.
+The system expect a file called `credentials.json` in `resources` folder.

+This file can be obtained at [Google for Developers](https://developers.google.com/)

 ## Getting Started

 Follow these steps to get the Spring Boot application up and running: